llippens/louislippens/content/post/2023-01-04-state-of-hiring-discrimination/index.markdown

 Crucially, diversity promotion measures, such as information campaigns and diversity training, focus not only on ethnicity and gender but also on, say, age.
 In other words, the meta-analysis underscores that "diversity in the labour market" must also be given a diverse interpretation.

 <br></br>
 <font size="3"> _This post [also appeared via UGent @ Work](https://www.ugent.be/ugentatwork/nl/blog/blog-27.htm) and in various Belgian media, in Dutch.
-This page was last updated on 04 January 2023._ <font>
+This page was last updated on 20 March 2023._ <font>